Python Operators – All types with examples.

 +=, -= etc. | We can also use an assignment operator with another operator.
 The x += y, expends x = x + y; | X = 5; | 5 7 7 |

-A bit operator works on individual bit level.
-For example when we do a bitwise or of two variables, each bit at same positions from each variable is ored and resulting bits are returned.
+A bit operator works on an individual bit level.
+For example, when we do a bitwise OR of two variables, each bit at the same positions from each variable is ORRED, and the resulting bit is returned.
 Below is the list of all bitwise operators.

 Bitwise Operators | Description | Code example | Output |